-• Scope of the review
+- Scope of the review

-- Indicating your expectation from the reviewer on entering into such an agreement - Including aspects to be considered or focused on; how you will determine engagements to be reviewed (please ensure that the agreement specifically states that the first three engagements will require a review); and indicating the stages of an audit that would require a review
+- > Indicating your expectation from the reviewer on entering into such an agreement

+- Including aspects to be considered or focused on; how you will determine engagements to be reviewed (please ensure that the agreement specifically states that the first three engagements will require a review); and indicating the stages of an audit that would require a review

-Reporting requirement
+- Reporting requirement

-Indicating the report and format thereof to be issued by the reviewer at the end of their review.
+- Indicating the report and format thereof to be issued by the reviewer at the end of their review.

-Duration of the review
+- Duration of the review

-Estimate of the length of the review to be carried out by the reviewer.
+- > Estimate of the length of the review to be carried out by the reviewer.

-• Commencement date
+- Commencement date

-Commencement date of the agreement.
+- > Commencement date of the agreement.

+- Fees

+- > The fees that would be payable to the reviewer for each of the reviews.

+- Terms and conditions

+- These would be general terms and conditions of the formal arrangement you are entering into.
+Such terms would include the responsibilities of the firm.